The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Discussion and Conclusions

 The {\tt DUSTY} models provide a good representation of the {\sl JWST\/} observations from 2024.
 However, they are potentially insufficient at optical wavelengths.
-Via synthetic photometry, the observed brightness at WFC3 F814W of the best-fitting model would be $\sim 26.8$ mag (Vega), whereas the estimated upper limit in this band is $<25.6$ mag, $\sim 1.2$ mag brighter.
+Via synthetic photometry, the observed brightness at WFC3 F814W of the best-fitting model would be $\sim 26.8$ mag (Vega), whereas the estimated upper limit in this band is $>25.6$ mag, $\sim 1.2$ mag brighter.
 (The synthetic brightnesses in the {\sl JWST\/} bands agree with the observations on average by $\sim 0.12$ AB mag.)
 The star, however, was observable at F814W in 2001.
-We had developed in Section~\ref{sec:variability} a plausible, yet grossly oversimplified, pulsational variability model, that was consistent with the F814W upper limit in 2024.
-Possibly the amplitude of the variability was actually more exaggerated than what we inferred with the model.
+We had developed in Section~\ref{sec:variability} a plausible, yet grossly oversimplified, pulsational variability model that was consistent with the F814W upper limit in 2024.
+Possibly the amplitude of the variability was actually more exaggerated than what we inferred with the simple model.
 Possibly much of the dust shell, the evidence for which was observed in 2024, was set up through enhanced mass loss sometime in the intervening $\sim 23$ yr, and therefore simple, (semi-)regular variability, potentially seen in 2001, no longer applied as it had before.
-Possibly it never did.
-Possibly the star had been in its observed state in 2024 for a number of years or decades.
-We just do not know.
+As a possible analog, the optical brightness and periodic variability of WOH G64 had decreased slowly initially and then more dramatically over the last decade or so, together with increased dust formation \citep{Ohnaka2024,vanLoon2026}.

-If all we had available to us, photometrically, was the brightest F814W magnitude for the star from 2001, and we relied exclusively on a bolometric correction ($BC$), e.g., $BC({\rm F814W})=0.0$ mag \citep{Davies2018}, then we would have arrived at a bolometric magnitude $M_{\rm bol}\approx-6.4$ mag.
-Assuming $M_{\rm bol}({\odot})=+4.74$ mag \citep{Mamajek2015}, then $\log (L_{\rm bol}/L_{\odot})\approx 4.5$, which would be a immense underestimate, compared to what we have determined here from detailed modeling of the infrared SED of this star.
-This should be taken as a cautionary warning (likely not the first time this has been issued) that the optical, even in the red, poorly exemplifies the actual emitted light from such a star.
-Additionally, of course, we know that the star was significantly less luminous at F814W in 2024, when all of the {\sl JWST\/} data were obtained, owing to the star's inferred variability.
+If all we had available to us, photometrically, was the brightest F814W magnitude for the star from 2001 (see Table~\ref{tab:light_curve}), nearest the possible peak of the light curve, and we relied exclusively on a bolometric correction ($BC$), e.g., $BC({\rm F814W})=0.0$ mag \citep{Davies2018}, then we would have arrived at a bolometric magnitude $M_{\rm bol}\approx-7.7$ mag.
+Assuming $M_{\rm bol}({\odot})=+4.74$ mag \citep{Mamajek2015}, then $\log (L_{\rm bol}/L_{\odot})\approx 5.0$, which is similar to what we have determined here from detailed modeling of the infrared SED of this star.
+Of course, for all other F814W apparitions in 2001, the star would have been found to be less luminous than this.
+In fact, if all we had available was the 2024 upper limit, we would have deduced that $\log (L_{\rm bol}/L_{\odot})\lesssim 4.2$!
+This should therefore be taken as a cautionary warning (not the first time this has been issued; see, e.g., \citealt{Beasor2025}) that the optical, even in the red, poorly exemplifies the actual emitted light from such a star.